mafintosh/mafinto.sh/blog/introducing-hypercore-8.md

 ## What is Hypercore?

-If you are not familiar with the basics of Hypercore, first check it out at https://github.com/mafintosh/hypercore
+If you are not familiar with the basics of Hypercore, first [check it out here](https://github.com/mafintosh/hypercore).

 Hypercore is an append-only log that is really good at replicating data.
 Its greatest feature is its flexibility: you can use it as a foundation for building other distributed data structures on top, without having to reimplement a ton of tricky peer-to-peer replication code.